sous-chefs/sc-nxlog/README.md

 publishing of logs to that service.
 [Papertrail](https://papertrailapp.com/?thank=d131bd) is a web-based log aggregation service that can receive logs from multiple servers and display them all in once place.

+You may also create nxlog resources via node attributes, which saves you from having to write a recipe for each one.
+This cookbook uses the `zap` cookbook to ensure that resources configs are automatically removed from nodes when they are removed from node attributes.

 It is worth reading the [nxlog documentation](http://nxlog.org/documentation/nxlog-community-edition-reference-manual-v20928) to get a better idea of how this stuff works.